September 18, 2022

 Nowhere (discreet) to pee

 Luckily, I was saved by a large picnic area with two public toilets about 10 kilometers into the morning.
-The mounting pressure on my bladder was ready to explode, and I thought I might wet my pants if those bathroom hadn’t been there to save the day.
+The mounting pressure on my bladder was ready to explode, and I thought I might wet my pants if those bathrooms hadn’t been there to save the day.

 Hanging out with my friends.
 They’re such jackasses!